allen218/AlgorithmDemo30/README.md

 # AlgorithmDemo30

 Top 30 you must be to know about knowledge of algorithm.

 ## English:

 ### Array

-1. Implement a array that can extend capacity automatically
+1. Implement an array that can extend capacity automatically
-2. Implement a ordered array include function of adding,removing and updating
+2. Implement an ordered array include function of adding,removing and updating
 3. Combine two ordered arrays into one ordered array

 ### Linked List

 1. Implement a linked list,a circle linked list and two-way linked list all including adding and deleting function
 2. Reverse linked list.
 3. Combine two ordered linked list into one.